xuankimtran/docs-1/pages/katalon-studio/docs/self-healing.md

 ### Exclude objects used with keywords

-In addition, we understand that in some scenarios, you don't want the test engine to take time trying out different locators to actually find a non-existing object; hence, you're allowed to turn off Self-healing when detecting objects used with certain keywords.
+In some scenarios, you don't need the test engine to take time trying out different locators to find a non-existing object; hence, you're allowed to turn off the Self-healing mode when detecting objects used with certain keywords.

 To decide which keyword to exclude from the Self-healing mode, in **Project/Settings/Self-Healing/Execution**, add keywords to the exception list.
 When an object is used with the specified keywords in this field, Katalon Studio does not try locating that object with self-healing mode.

+For example:

+**Given** we have added the `verifyElementPresent` keyword to the exception list; and the default locator of the **input_Username_username** object is broken.

-Ex: As the settings above, we have the following script:
+**When** we run the following block of codes:

-We need to heal the input_Username_username object.
-But when we run to the 5th line, it would fail because self-healing would not apply to `verifyElementPresent`.

 ```java
 WebUI.openBrowser('https://katalon-demo-cura.herokuapp.com/')